GIScience/gis-training-resource-center/content/Wiki/en_qgis_wiki_projects_wiki.md

 <video width="100%" controls muted src="https://github.com/GIScience/gis-training-resource-center/raw/main/fig/qgis_new_project.mp4"></video>

-3. Safe the new project in the `Project` folder in the standard folder structure and give the project a suitable name.
+3. Safe the new project in the `Project` folder in the standard folder structure and git pus.
 Click on `Project` -> `Save As`
 ```{Tip}
 Do not use spaces ` ` in the name. instet always use underscors `_`
 ```